koush/docs.scrypted.app/detection/motion-detection.md

 There are several Motion Detection Plugins available.
 Use the recommended Plugin for a given installation.

-## WebGL Motion Sensor

-Available only in the [Scrypted Desktop App](/desktop-application).
-Uses the GPU for hardware acceleration.

-1. Enable the `WebGL Motion Sensor` Extension on the camera.
-2. Optional: Configure motion zones to filter out windy trees or busy roads.

 ## WebAssembly Motion Sensor

 Available only to [Scrypted NVR](/scrypted-nvr/) users.
 Uses SIMD for hardware acceleration.